Simon-Bertrand/FastCMIF-PyTorch/README.md

 <br />
 <br />
 <br />
-In this library, the paper from J. Öfverstedt et al. has been implemented :
+In this library, the paper from J. Öfverstedt et al. has been implemented.
+The only difference is that we use equisize bins and we avoid the usage of the k-mean algorithm.
 <br />